Cricket fraternity hails Mithali Raj for being an 'inspiration' | Sports-Games

 Cricket fraternity hails Mithali Raj for being an 'inspiration'

-The Indian cricket fraternity hailed Mithali Raj as true legend and an inspiration to millions after she bid adieu to international cricket.In her 23-year-long eventful career, Mithali positively influenced the perception about womens cricket.Here is a compilation of tweets, posted by current and former cricketers.India wicket-keeper-batter Dinesh Karthik In India, the name Mithali Raj has been synonymous to womens cricket.
+The Indian cricket fraternity hailed Mithali Raj as true legend and an inspiration to millions after she bid adieu to international cricket.In her 23-year-long eventful career, Mithali positively influenced the perception about womens cricket.Here is a compilation of tweets posted by current and former cricketers, and reaction of the ICC.India wicket-keeper-batter Dinesh Karthik In India, the name Mithali Raj has been synonymous to womens cricket.

 - Country: